Mt Kilimanjaro▾

 Eye pain, light sensitivity

-Sunglasses, eye-drops, rest in dark room
+Sunglasses, eye drops, and rest in a dark room

 Foot/Ankle/Knee Problems